 Outside of academia, Anne is an entrepreneur and mentor with experience founding lean startups and managing academic spinoffs.
 The mission of her former climate tech startup, Fortifyd Inc., was to help households prepare for climate impacts before they happen.
 As a mentor, Anne encourages entrepreneurs to leverage social science and consider human factors in early-stage startups.

-Dr Kris Smith; HSL co-director
+Dr Kris Smith; HSL co-director; Washington State

 Kris Smith is a postdoc in the Human Sociality Lab and director of the Tanga Sociality and Fisheries Project in Tanzania.
 He studies how evolution and culture shape cooperative relationships, and how cooperative relationships can help achieve collective action, such as natural resource management.
 Prior to joining the Human Sociality Lab, Kris received his PhD in Psychology from the University of Pennsylvania in 2019 and stayed on for a two-year postdoctoral fellowship in the Social and Behavioral Science Initiative.
 During his time at Penn, he conducted field research with Hadza hunter-gatherers in Tanzania, studying how their decisions of whom to cooperate with are changing with increased integration with their neighbors.

-Evan Leacox; PhD student
+Evan Leacox; PhD student; Washington State

-Ollie Shannon; PhD student
+Ollie Shannon; PhD student; Washington State